-We have a clear approach to identifying and responding to SEN. All our teachers are teachers of students with special educational needs and all are responsible for identifying students with SEN. In consultation with the SENCo we will ensure that appropriate support is provided.
+We have a clear approach to identifying and responding to SEND.
+All our teachers are teachers of students with special educational needs and disabilities and all are responsible for identifying students with SEND.
+In consultation with the SENDCo we will ensure that appropriate support is provided.
 We assess each student's current levels of attainment on entry to St. Anne's.

-- We use a wide range of methods to identify students who may have special educational needs and these are listed in our 'SEN Information Report' (available on our website). - We visit all feeder primary schools to obtain relevant information on our new students.
-We are therefore fully aware of students needs on entry. - The SENCo meets with parents of new entrants with SEN prior to admission. - We carry out further assessments and baseline testing on entry, and students are then regularly assessed by their subject teachers. - SENCo/Achievement Leaders/Teaching assistants spend additional time with the new cohort to identify any emerging issues - There is robust tracking and monitoring of progress by all teachers.
-Progress is crucial when determining the presence of a special educational need - Teachers and Achievement Leaders will make a referral to the Learning Support Department if they have concerns regarding a student's lack of progress, combined with a possible significant learning difficulty, or if there are concerns of a social or emotional nature. - We will be open and responsive to expressions of concern by parents and take account of any information that parents provide about their daughter. - We ensure that on-going observations and assessments provide regular feedback about the student's achievements.
+We use a wide range of methods to identify students who may have special educational needs and these are listed in our 'SEND Information Report' (available on our website).

+- We contact all feeder primary schools to obtain relevant information on our new students.
+We are therefore fully aware of students needs on entry. - o The SENDCo meets with the previous school's SENDCo of new entrants with SEND prior to admission. - We carry out further assessments and baseline testing on entry, and students are then regularly assessed by their subject teachers. - SENDCo/Achievement Leaders/Teaching assistants spend additional time with the new cohort to identify any emerging issues. - o There is robust tracking and monitoring of progress by all teachers.
+Progress is crucial when determining the presence of a special educational need. - Teachers and Achievement Leaders will make a referral to the Learning Support Department if they have concerns regarding a student's lack of progress, combined with a possible significant learning difficulty, or if there are concerns of a social or emotional nature. - We will be open and responsive to expressions of concern by parents/carers and take account of any information that parents/carers provide about their child. - We ensure that on-going observations and assessments provide regular feedback about the student's achievements.

-Not all students experiencing difficulties at school will have SEN. There can be barriers to learning which can make progress more difficult for some students.
-We acknowledge that while considering the needs of the whole child, some areas which are not SEN may impact on progress and attainment.
+Not all students experiencing difficulties at school will have SEND.
+There can be barriers to learning which can make progress more difficult for some students.
+We acknowledge that while considering the needs of the whole child, some areas which are not SEND may impact on progress and attainment.

-- Disability (the Code of Practice outlines the 'reasonable adjustment' duty for all settings and schools provided under current Disability Equality legislation these alone do not constitute SEN)
+- Disability (the Code of Practice outlines the 'reasonable adjustment' duty for all settings and schools provided under current Disability Equality legislation - these alone do not constitute SEND)

 - Attendance and Punctuality

 - Health and Welfare

 - English as an additional language (EAL)

-- Being in receipt of Pupil Premium Grant
+- o Being in receipt of Pupil Premium Grant

-- Being a Looked After Child (CLA)
+- o Being a Looked After Child (CLA) or Previously Looked After Child (PLAC)?

-- Challenging circumstances at home
+- o Challenging circumstances at home

 - Being a child of a serviceman/woman

-As noted in the SEND Code of Practice 2015, 'behaviour' is not considered a special educational need in itself.
+As noted in the SEND Code of Practice 2015 (updated April 2020), 'behaviour' is not considered a special educational need in itself.
 Any concerns relating to a student's poor behaviour should be described as an underlying response to a need which school and parents/carers should be able to recognise and identify.

-4. The Graduated Approach to SEN Support
+4. The Graduated Approach to SEND Support

 All teachers are responsible and accountable for the progress and development of the students in their class, including where students access support from teaching assistants or specialist staff.
 All students have access to a broad and balanced curriculum, with aspirational targets.
-High quality teaching, differentiated for individual students, is the first step in responding to students who have or may have SEN. 'Quality first' teaching is a priority of the school and a whole school responsibility.
+High quality teaching, differentiated for individual students, is the first step in responding to students who have or may have SEND.
+'Quality first' teaching is a priority of the school and a whole school responsibility.
 Additional intervention and support cannot compensate for a lack of good quality teaching.

-Our school regularly and carefully reviews the quality of teaching for all pupils, including those at risk of underachievement.
-This includes reviewing and, where necessary, improving, teachers' understanding of strategies to identify and support vulnerable students and their knowledge of the SEN most frequently encountered.
+Our school regularly and carefully reviews the quality of teaching for all students, including those at risk of underachievement.
+This includes reviewing and, where necessary, improving, teachers' understanding of strategies to identify and support vulnerable students and their knowledge of the SEND most frequently encountered.